-Study participants in the Philippines were reported to have good practices regarding seeking health services [23], [26].
+Study participants in the Philippines were reported to have good practices regarding seeking health services [23, 26].
 The majority of respondents stated that they voluntarily sought medical evaluation of STIs [23].
-In addition, 91% of participants reported to have been routinely screened before embarkation.
-In the other Filipino study, 70% of participants reported to have been tested for HIV [26], which the majority indicated was mandatory for employment.
+In addition, 91% of participants reported having been routinely screened before embarkation.
+In the other Filipino study, 70% of participants reported having been tested for HIV [26], which the majority indicated was mandatory for employment.